ana-albergaria/LAPR2-ISEP/docs/SprintD/US_16/US16_OverviewTestsAnalysePerformance.md

     @Test
     public void checkIfSubMaxSumIsFound(){
-        int[] obtainedSubMaxSum = chosenAlgorithm.findSubMaxSum(example);
+        int[] obtainedSubMaxSum = chosenAlgorithmAdapter.findSubMaxSum(example);
         Assert.assertArrayEquals(expectedSubMaxSum, obtainedSubMaxSum);
     }

-## 4.1 BenchmarkAlgorithm
+## 4.1 BenchmarkAlgorithmAdapterTest

-**Test 1-2:** Check if the contiguous subsequence with maximum sum is successfully found, using the BenchmarkAlgorithm.
+**Test 1-2:** Check if the contiguous subsequence with maximum sum is being successfully found, using the BenchmarkAlgorithm.

-## 4.2 BruteForceAlgorithm
+## 4.2 BruteForceAlgorithmAdapterTest

-**Test 3-4:** Check if the contiguous subsequence with maximum sum is successfully found, using the BruteForceAlgorithm.
+**Test 3-4:** Check if the contiguous subsequence with maximum sum is being successfully found, using the BruteForceAlgorithm.

+## 4.3 TestStoreTest

+Tests 5-6 are made following this process:
+* create different tests in different "parts" of the testing process
+* manually count the number of the tests in the desired condition
+* compare the manually counted number with the number returned by the method to be tested

+**Test 5:** Check if the number of tests waiting for results on a specific day or interval is being correctly counted.

+**Test 6:** Check if the number of tests waiting for diagnosis on a specific day or interval is being correctly counted.

+**Test 7:** Check if the number of tests processed in the lab on a specific day or interval is being correctly counted.

 # 5. Construction (Implementation)